war/asset-loading/README.md

 ```

 ### AnimationPlayer::calculateCurrentScale
 Calculates the new scale for the current time value (`AnimationDataStruct::current_animation_time`).
-The same procedure described in [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](AnimationPlayer.md#AnimationPlayer%3A%3AcalculateCurrentTranslation) is applied.
+The same procedure described in [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentTranslation) is applied.

 ## VAO

 The Vertex Array Object (VAO) holds VBO data required for rendering a mesh.
-A more detailed description can be found here https://ogldev.org/www/tutorial32/tutorial32.html
+A more detailed description can be found here: https://ogldev.org/www/tutorial32/tutorial32.html

 ### VAO::VAO (constructor)
 When the constructor is called, a call to `glGenVertexArrays(1, &vao)` is made.
-The GL index of the VAO object is stored in the `VAO::vao` variable
+The GL index of the VAO object is stored in the `VAO::vao` variable.

 ### VAO::free
-This free's the memory of the VAO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
+This frees the memory of the VAO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
 The function `glDeleteVertexArrays(1, &vao)` carries this out.

 ### VAO::bind
 This function calls `glBindVertexArray(vao)`, which binds the VAO to be the current active one used for rendering.

 ### VAO::unbind
-Unbinding the currently active VAO is important once rendering a given mesh is finished, since it avoid undesirably modifying the VAO.
+Unbinding the currently active VAO is important once rendering a given mesh is finished, since it avoids undesirably modifying the VAO.
 Unbinding is achieved by calling `glBindVertexArray(0)` and passing 0 as the argument.VBO

 ## VBO

-The Vertex Buffer Object (VBO) holds the raw vertex data (coordinates, UV's, etc).
-A more detailed description can be found here https://opentk.net/learn/chapter1/2-hello-triangle.html#vertex-array-object
+The Vertex Buffer Object (VBO) holds the raw vertex data (coordinates, UV's, etc.).
+A more detailed description can be found here: https://opentk.net/learn/chapter1/2-hello-triangle.html#vertex-array-object

 ### VBO::VBO (constructor)
 Generates a VBO object for use by the GL backend.
 Raw vertex data is passed in as the argument.
 When the constructor is called, a new VBO is generated via the GL function call `glGenBuffers(1, &vbo)`.
 The handle to the VBO object is a GLuint `VBO::vbo`.
 To pass the raw vertex data to the VBO buffer, we first bind the `VBO::vbo`, and then call `glBufferData`: